 This is an important one to consider if you source products to resell.
 Do your suppliers have bulk or obsolete product they want to shift?
 If your suppliers have a product they want to sell quickly, you could offer to promote it for them.
 You may even be able to promote a 'bulk supplier deal' to your customers and pay for the goods only when sold (on consignment).
-This eases issues with margin, cash flow, or being left with obsolete stock at the end of the 90 days.
+This eases issues with margin, cash flow, or being left with obsolete stock.